outaagunga/documentation/moringa-AI-for-Developers.md

 ---
 ---
 ---
+# A. Knowing Where to Start
+### Prompt 1: Understanding Project Structure and Technology Stack

+I'm a junior developer who just joined this project.
+I've read the README but still need help understanding the project structure and technology stack.

+Here's my current understanding of the project:

+- It seems to be a [your best guess at what the application does]

+- It appears to use [technologies/frameworks you've identified]

+- The folder structure seems to follow [pattern you've observed]

+Project structure:

+[Paste concise directory structure - limit to top-level folders and key subfolders]

+Key configuration files:

+[Paste relevant sections from package.json/pom.xml/requirements.txt/Gemfile, docker files, etc.]

+Could you:

+1. Validate my understanding and correct any misconceptions

+2. Identify additional key technologies, frameworks, and libraries used

+3. Explain what each main folder likely contains and its purpose

+4. Point out where the application entry points are located

+5. Suggest 3-5 specific questions I should ask my team to deepen my understanding

+I'm particularly confused about [mention specific areas of confusion, if any].

+After your explanation, could you suggest a small exploration exercise I could do to verify my understanding of the project structure?

+---
+---

+### Prompt 2: Finding Feature Implementation Locations
+I need to work on the [specific feature] in this codebase, but I'm not sure where the code for this feature lives.

+My approach so far:

+- I've searched for keywords like [terms you searched for]

+- I looked in [directories you checked] which seemed relevant

+- I think the feature might relate to [your guess about related components]

+Project structure:

+[Paste relevant directory structure]

+Based on my search, these files might be relevant, but I'm not sure:

+[Paste file names or search results that seem potentially related]

+Can you help me:

+1. Evaluate my search approach and suggest improvements

+2. Identify which files and directories most likely contain the implementation for this feature

+3. Suggest specific search terms or patterns that would be more effective

+4. Explain what parts of the feature might be located in different areas of the codebase

+5. Recommend a step-by-step investigation process to understand the complete feature flow

+Also, what questions could I ask myself as I'm exploring the code to ensure I'm on the right track?
+What specific patterns should I look for to confirm I've found all the relevant parts?

+After your guidance, could you give me a small challenge to test my understanding of how to navigate this feature's code?

+---
+---
+### Prompt 3: Understanding Domain Models and Business Concepts

+I'd like you to act as a senior developer who deeply understands our codebase's domain model.
+I'm a junior developer trying to make sense of the business logic and domain concepts in this application.

+Here's what I've found in the codebase:

+[Paste relevant model/entity classes, database schemas, or data structures]

+Based on this code, my current understanding is:

+- The system seems to be modeling [your interpretation of what the system represents]

+- I think [Entity A] and [Entity B] are related because [your reasoning]

+- The [specific field or method] appears to represent [your guess at its business purpose]

+- I'm confused about why [specific aspect you don't understand]

+Could you, as a senior developer:

+1. Validate my current understanding, correcting any misconceptions

+2. Help me recognize the core domain concepts represented in this code

+3. Explain the relationships between these entities in business terms, not just technical relationships

+4. Clarify any domain-specific terminology or patterns I might be missing

+5. Help me connect these models to actual user-facing features or business processes

+Then, please ask me 3-5 questions that would test my understanding of this domain model.
+These should be questions that make me think about the business logic, not just the code syntax.

+Finally, suggest a simple diagram I could sketch to visualize these relationships that would help solidify my understanding.

+---
+---
+---

+# B. Understanding Existing Code Functionality
+### Prompt 1: Understand how a specific feature works

 I'm trying to understand how [specific feature] works in our [language/framework] codebase.

 This feature seems to handle [brief description of what you think it does].